siggame/Viseur/README.md

 ### Commiting

 1. type: 'npm run lint' to run lint
-2. if you get CRLF and LF error srun 'npm run lintfix' then repeat step 1
+2. if you get CRLF and LF error run 'npm run fix' then repeat step 1
 3. fix errors and repeat step 1 on ward until format is correct before you commit
 4. commit